faenrandir/a_careful_examination/documents/book_of_enoch/mahijah-mahujah.md

 layout: page
 ---

-### Introduction
+## Introduction

 LDS scholars, beginning with Hugh Nibley, have argued that the Mahijah in the Book of Moses corresponds with Mahawai from the Book of Giants, which was found with the Dead Sea Scrolls.
 In his [2019 article on early Mormon texts](https://digitalcommons.usu.edu/imwjournal/vol10/iss1/6/), Colby Townsend makes a case that they are *fundamentally different names* and that Nibley only thought they were the same because he was relying on an English transliteration where the *English* characters were the same.
+Colby Townsend has argued against this, and LDS scholars have pushed back against his view.

-### The LDS argument
+## The LDS argument

 * [wikipedia: The Book of Giants (A Book of Moses connection)](https://en.m.wikipedia.org/wiki/The_Book_of_Giants#A_'Book_of_Moses'_connection)
 * Hugh Nibley's 1977 Ensign article [A Strange Thing in the Land: The Return of the Book of Enoch, Part 13](https://www.churchofjesuschrist.org/study/ensign/1977/08/a-strange-thing-in-the-land-the-return-of-the-book-of-enoch-part-13?lang=eng)
 * [Could Joseph Smith Have Drawn on Ancient Manuscripts When He Translated the Story of Enoch?:
 Recent Updates on a Persistent Question](https://journal.interpreterfoundation.org/could-joseph-smith-have-drawn-on-ancient-manuscripts-when-he-translated-the-story-of-enoch-recent-updates-on-a-persistent-question/)

-### Excerpt from Townsend
+## Excerpt from Townsend

-The following is an excerpt from Colby Townsend's 2019 article [Returning to the Sources: Integrating Textual Criticism in the Study of Early Mormon Texts and History](https://digitalcommons.usu.edu/imwjournal/vol10/iss1/6/):
+The following is an excerpt from Colby Townsend's 2019 article [Returning to the Sources: Integrating Textual Criticism in the Study of Early Mormon Texts and History](https://digitalcommons.usu.edu/imwjournal/vol10/iss1/6/) (see the next section for responses):

 ---